 the ideal IoT model for their business.

-We will also present real IoT customer journeys, ranging from their first IoT Analytics use cases, all the way up to a connected enterprise.
-Last, but not least, you will have the opportunity to see how a company that designs and builds clean energy power plant equipment leverages some of the world’s most advanced IIoT ecosystems in the market, helping their customers maximize productivity and reduce maintenance costs.
+We also present real IoT customer journeys, ranging from their first IoT Analytics use cases, all the way up to a connected enterprise.
+Last, but not least, you have the opportunity to see how a company that designs and builds clean energy power plant equipment leverages some of the world’s most advanced IIoT ecosystems in the market, helping their customers maximize productivity and reduce maintenance costs.